sigma-firma/inboxer/README.md

 # `gsheet`: Access and manipulate Google Sheets Spreadsheets, and Gmail emails using Googles official [Sheets API](https://developers.google.com/sheets/api/guides/conceptsGoogle) and [Gmail API](https://developers.google.com/gmail/api/guides)

+A package for the `go` programming language

 ## `gsheet` features:

   - Access
     - Connect/Authenticate with sheets and/or gmail api using your credentials and recieve a refresh token
-    - Auto refresh the token every 12 hours by default (can be adjusted)
+    - Auto refresh the token every 23 hours by default (can be adjusted)

   - Sheets
     - Append row to spread sheet in google Sheets